 Botanicals contain some of the most powerful compounds for hydrating, nourishing and healing your skin.
 Fatty acids found in oils derived from coconut, avocado and chia seeds strengthen the skin’s natural barrier to retain moisture and keep skin cells plump and hydrated.
 Yams and pumpkins have powerful antioxidant effects due to their high beta-carotene and vitamin C content.
 Viva Day Spa works with the natural powers of plants, and offers an organic yam and pumpkin peel to accelerate the exfoliation process and nourish the skin with enzymes that reduce hyperpigmentation and sun damage.

 When you find a brand of cruelty-free cosmetics, you may feel like you’ve reached the holy grail of vegan beauty care.
 However, you may be surprised to find that cruelty-free cosmetics may still contain animal products.
 Ingredients like guanine, carmine, oleic acid and lanolin are often used to add pigmentation, shimmer and texture to nail polish and other makeup.
 If you’re treating yourself to a manicure or pedicure, you can always bring your own bottle of carefully chosen polish to avoid wasting time reading every bottle in the salon.
 You can also forego nail polish, and have your nails buffed instead to enhance their natural shine.

 Many spas and salons are gaining awareness about the benefits of choosing vegan products.
+As a result, it is now easier than ever to shop for cruelty-free beauty products like concealers as discussed here.
 As more and more people adopt a vegan lifestyle, businesses are making it a priority to offer vegan options.
 Making informed choices when choosing a spa, and asking questions before you book an appointment, will help make your spa day more relaxing.